SAGEmich/SAGEmich.github.io/README.md

       Twitter: https://twitter.com/znajkiewicz

-Here are some of my code and projects:
+Here are some snippets of my code and projects:

+---
 Custom gravity script

 	static List<GravitySource> sources = new List<GravitySource>();